8M: Women and their weight in immigration to Spain

 Analysis of the Porcausa and Carlos III University Report on the characteristics of immigration to Spain during 2002 — 2019.

 Published in Breaking news

 That disinformation and hoaxes are extremely powerful tools is something that, by now, almost everyone knows.
-That they are a common resource for certain sectors of politics when it comes to talking about immigration is also well known.
+That they are a common resource of certain sectors of politics when it comes to talking about immigration is also well known.
 But what we may not have been so clear about is that this modus operandi has also shaped the general view of immigration in Spain.
 Why not.
-The profile of the irregular immigrant in Spain is not that of an African man who arrives in a boat.
-Rather, it is that of a young woman who arrives in the country by means of a transoceanic flight.
+The profile of the irregular immigrant in Spain is not that of an African who arrives in a boat.
+The profile of the irregular immigrant in Spain is not that of a young woman arriving in the country on a transoceanic flight.

 Taking advantage of International Women's Day, which is celebrated every 8 March, we would like to take a brief look at the most common profile of the immigration that arrives in our country in an irregular manner.
 Because, as we said, it does not have a male face.
 It is female.
 And Latin.
 They are the most common faces among the approximately 400,000 non-EU foreigners living on Spanish soil without a paper permitting them to do so.

 An exodus without legal acceptance that, after falling due to the economic crisis of 2008, has taken off again since 2015.